castle-engine/castle-engine/packages/delphi/README.md

 # Delphi package

-This directory contains a design-time Delphi package `castle_engine` that registers [TCastleControl component you can drop on a form (VCL, FMX)](https://castle-engine.io/control_on_form).
+This directory contains design-time Delphi packages to use [TCastleControl component you can drop on a form (VCL, FMX)](https://castle-engine.io/control_on_form).

-We recommend installing this package using [Delphinus](https://castle-engine.io/download#delphinus).
-It will install the package and extend your Delphi settings, to make CGE units available for all applications.

-Alternatively, you can build and install this package manually in Delphi IDE.

-Notes:
+## Usage

+- Open in Delphi `AllPackages.groupproj`

+- Optional: Right-click on _"AllPackages"_ and select _"Build All"_, to make sure all packages are built

+- Make sure your platform is _"Windows 32-bit"_ (Delphi IDE is 32-bit right now, so installed packages must be 32-bit too)

+- Right-click on `castle_engine.bpl` and select _"Install"_

+- Right-click on `castle_engine_design.bpl` and select _"Install"_

+## Notes - why packages are configured like this

 - The package `castle_engine` _"Target platforms"_ must include all platforms supported by Castle Game Engine with Delphi.